robotopia-x/research/WC3TriggerEditor.md

   * Ressource Type
   * Ressource Amount

-* finished building
+* finished building (when building buildings, not sure if we need this for now)
   * triggering unit
   * building
-* produced a unit
+* produced a unit (one unit/building creating another unit)
   * triggerin unit
   * produced unit